echeran/smile-of-murugan/webbook/chapter19.md

 It is hardly possible to imagine two so different authors as Jeyakanthan, the robust fighter, and L. S. Ramamirtham, the shy, reticent Brahmin with the face of Sir Laurence Olivier.
-And yet both of them, like T. Janakiraman, and a number of others -C. S. Chellappa, K. N. Subrahmanyam, N. Pichamurti,
+And yet both of them, like T. Janakiraman, and a number of others—C. S. Chellappa,
+ K. N. Subrahmanyam, N. Pichamurti,
 K. Alagiriswamy, Chidambara Subramanyam, S. Ramaswamy,
 K. Ganeshalingam-have something fundamental in common: apart from the fact that these writers, all of them, to a greater